mageplaza/magento-promo-banner-graphql/README.md

-# Magento Promo Banner GraphQl
+# Magento Promo Banner GraphQ

 **Magento 2 Promo Banner GraphQL is now a part of the Mageplaza promo Banner extension that adds GraphQL features.
 This supports PWA Studio.**